steven-whitehead-webscale/task-management/README.md

 - **Business Logic Layer**: Domain models and business rules
 - **Infrastructure Layer**: Cross-cutting concerns like logging, caching, etc.
 - **Common Layer**: Helper classes and utilities

+## Things Missing
+- Simple Injector
+- NHibernate
+- CommandRunner/our Command pattern
+- DAL is slightly different in that it doesnt use CommandRunner